george-pov/YTSkedy/docs/api/persistence.md

 - Publish settings are stored as `PublishSettingsJson`.
   - For YouTube rows, `PublishSettingsJson` stores `credentials.clientId`, `credentials.clientSecret`, `credentials.refreshToken`, `privacyStatus`,
-    and `selfDeclaredMadeForKids` so the provider can publish later.
+    and `selfDeclaredMadeForKids` so the provider can publish at request time.
   - For WordPress rows, `PublishSettingsJson` is secret-bearing.
-It stores `siteUrl`, `username`, `applicationPassword`, and `postStatus` so the provider can publish later.
+It stores `siteUrl`, `username`, `applicationPassword`, and `postStatus` so the provider can publish at request time.
   - HTTP responses must project platform settings through redacted response DTOs.
 YouTube responses return configured flags and redacted display values, not `clientSecret` or `refreshToken`.
 WordPress responses return